News & Insights

 Depending on where the conviction occurred, the law may allow expungement for misdemeanors, non-violent felony convictions, or even low-level drug offenses such as marijuana possession.
 Courts may issue an expungement order after reviewing the case and determining that the applicant qualifies for relief.

-Some states—California, for example—now offer automatic expungement for select offenses under clean slate legislation.
+Some states, such as California, now offer automatic expungement for select offenses under clean slate legislation.
 This means eligible records are sealed without the person needing to file paperwork.
-But even this doesn’t erase what has already made it to the public eye.
+However, even this doesn’t erase what has already been made public.

 Why Screenshots Are So Dangerous